flowers

 1. May Support Weight Management

-Fox nuts can help with snack control, mainly when you eat them plain.
+Fox nuts can help with snack control, especially when eaten plain.
 Plain makhana is low in fat and has some protein, which may help you feel full.

 A simple way to avoid overeating is to measure once.
 Start with about 1 cup, then adjust based on hunger.